TopDevPros/safelog/README.md

 Install
 -------

+pip install safelog

-Just and run it.
+Or, just and run it.
 The safeget-safelog installer will download, verify, and install Safelog.

 Quick start